 - Communications: Are you trying to level up the way you interact with prospects?
 Do you want to know more about the people you’re trying to talk to, and what they want to learn from you?

-As you think about advancing your martech abilities, remember that inertia can be an issue here as anywhere else.
+As you think about advancing your martech abilities, remember that inertia can be an issue here just like anywhere else.
 People get comfortable with systems, and even if you’re making an unmistakable upgrade, it can take some time to get used to change.
-Expect long-tail effects after you choose and install your new technology—the human side will take longer than the software side.
+Expect medium-term effects after you choose and install your new technology—the human side will take longer than the software side.
 But it’s certainly worth it, when you do it right.

 Marketing tactics for beginners